ZackMagnotti/dungeons/arena-of-urrk/session.md

     The flame seems to be driving the pistons to push air through a glass chamber, and then a pip leading into the wall.
     Inside the glass chamber within the machine lies an empty vial.
+    - A dial is visible on the front of the machine.
+    - Options are "Vapor" and "Air"; the dial is currently set to "Vapor".

 ### Loot